Flying cars could lure investors away from ground-based services: Survey

 The research firm predicted that air taxi start-ups such as Joby Aviation, based in Silicon Valley, and Germany's Lilium Aviation, could draw a record level of venture investment in 2020, despite a lull in funding in 2019.

 PitchBook values Joby at US$450 million and Lilium at US$576 million.
-To date, Joby has raised more than US$128 million from investors, including the corporate venture arms of Intel, JetBlue Airways and Toyota Motor.
-Lilium has raised more than US$100 million, with China's Tencent Holdings a major investor.
+To date, Joby has raised more than US$128 million from investors, including the corporate venture arms of Intel , JetBlue Airways and Toyota.
+Lilium has raised more than US$100 million, with China's Tencent a major investor.

 German automaker Daimler and China's Geely Automobile are investors in a third air taxi startup, Stuttgart-based Volocopter, which has raised nearly US$100 million and is valued at US$250 million.